benmaier/epipack/docs/devguide/gillespie.rst

 And applies a Runge-Kutta 2(3) method until :math:`\tilde\Theta = \Theta(\tau)`.
 This method is faster and has therefore been chosen as the default method.

-Both methods yield values of :math:`tau` that lie within 0.1% of each other.
+Both methods yield values of :math:`\tau` that lie within 0.1% of each other.

 Temporal Networks
 =================

 In principle, temporal networks lead to rate functions that change as step functions.
-Vestergaard and Génois have used this circumstance to come up with a fast simulation algorithm for temporal networks:
+Vestergaard and Génois have used this fact to come up with a fast simulation algorithm for temporal networks:

 "Temporal Gillespie algorithm: Fast simulation of contagion